10am Congregation News and Events

 If you have anything for the bulletin, please have it in to the office by 12pm on Thursdays.

-If you aren’t coming to church on the Sunday that you are rostered, please sort your own swap and let the office know so we can keep the roster up to date, acknowledge the right people and provide them information as required.
+If you aren’t coming to church on the Sunday that you are rostered, please arrange a swap and let the office know so we can keep the roster up to date, acknowledge the correct people and provide them information as required.

 Parish Mobile Phone